leocas91/SQL_Project_Data_Job_Analysis/README.md

 - Tableau ranks second in demand with 27, demonstrating the importance of creating interactive visualizations for business intelligence.

 # What I Learned
-Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:

-- 🧩 ***Complex Query Crafting:*** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
-- 📊 ***Data Aggregation:*** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
-- 💡 ***Analytical Wizardry:*** Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
+With this project, I mastered the art of advanced SQL (merging table, using CTE, aggregating with GROUP BY) with the application on a real world example.

 # Conclusions
-This project enhanced my SQL skills and provided valuable insights into the business analyst job market.
-The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
-Aspiring business analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
-This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.
+This project significantly improved my SQL expertise and offered meaningful insights into the business analyst job market.
+The analysis results provide a strategic roadmap for prioritizing skill development and job hunting.
+By concentrating on in-demand and high-paying skills, aspiring business analysts can strengthen their competitiveness in a dynamic job landscape.
+The exploration underscores the critical need for continuous learning and staying aligned with evolving trends in data analytics.

 # Credits
 Luke Barousse's [Course](https://www.lukebarousse.com/sql).